 You apply to the Partner Program inside YouTube Studio.
 AdSense is one required step inside that application, not a website you sign up at separately first.

-Pro Tip: If you are searching "google adsense youtube" hoping to start earning today, the AdSense account is never your bottleneck.
+Pro Tip: If you are searching "google adsense YouTube" hoping to start earning today, the AdSense account is never your bottleneck.
 The eligibility threshold is.
 Set AdSense up in the same sitting you hit the requirement, not before, so the account is not sitting idle.

 Do You Need AdSense to Earn on YouTube?